A complete guide to OCR Twenty First Century GCSE Biology

 Evolution by natural selection, the evidence for evolution (fossils, antibiotic resistance), classification of organisms, biodiversity and how it is measured, the impact of human activity on ecosystems, conservation strategies, and sustainability.
 This module also looks at how species respond to environmental change and how scientists work to protect threatened habitats.

-B7 is a synoptic module that pulls together the Ideas about Science skills used in earlier modules.
+B7 is a synoptic strand that pulls together the Ideas about Science skills used in earlier chapters.
 You will be asked to evaluate unfamiliar research, comment on data reliability, identify limitations of studies, and discuss how scientific consensus changes over time.

 Tip

-Exam tip for Paper 2 Paper 2 questions often present you with a piece of unfamiliar research and ask you to evaluate it.
+Exam tip for Paper 2 Paper 2 leans into evaluation of unfamiliar research and data.
 Learn the structured language: "the sample size is small, so the conclusion is less reliable", "a control group would allow comparison", "correlation does not imply causation".
 Practise spotting which Ideas about Science point applies.

 Practical work and assessment

 OCR specifies a set of practical activities you must have carried out (or seen demonstrated) during the course.
 You will not perform them in the exam, but around 15% of the marks across the two papers come from practical-related questions.
-Twenty First Century weaves practical work into the modules rather than listing it as a separate PAG section.
+Twenty First Century has a dedicated Practical skills chapter (B8) and practical work is examined across both papers in the context of the other chapters.

 High-yield practical areas to revise: